Department of Communication Studies

 551 Hitchcock and the Sign (3).
 Prerequisite, ARTH 159, COMM 140, or ENGL 142.
 Permission of the instructor for students lacking the prerequisite.
 Course gives Alfred Hitchcock's cinema careful attention while tracking longstanding debates about signification and reference from philosophy, semiotics, literary theory, narratology, and visuality into recent critical and cultural theory.

 553 Media and Activism (3).
 A study of the electronic media as a feedback mechanism for community organization and social change.
 A variety of broadcast and nonbroadcast uses of the media are studied.

 561 Performance of Women of Color (WMST 561) (3).
 Prerequisite, COMM 160.
 Permission of the instructor for nonmajors.
 Explores through performance contemporary poetry, fiction, nonfiction, and feminist thought by women of color in the United States.

 562 Oral History and Performance (FOLK 562, HIST 562, WMST 562) (3).
-This course combines readings and fieldwork in oral history with study of performance as a means of interpreting and conveying oral history texts.
-Emphasis on local fieldwork.
+This course combines readings and field work in oral history with study of performance as a means of interpreting and conveying oral history texts.

 563 Performance of Children's Literature (3).
 Prerequisite, COMM 160.
 Permission of the instructor for students lacking the prerequisite.
 The course explores advanced performance theory while focusing exclusively on contemporary poetry, prose fiction, and drama intended for young audiences.
 Both solo and group performances for young viewers are included.